top of page

 • This is a community event so please bring your drums, bells and pots and pans!

-• Dressing up in greenery or as animals also very welcome!
-Think Green Man, horns, sheepskins/fakefur and more!
+• Dressing up in greenery or as animals!
+Think Green Man, Krampaus, Bears, fancy hats, greeney, horns, sheepskins/fake fur and more!

-• Please bring torches and lanterns to light your way.
+• Please bring torches and lanterns to light your way later.

 • Please wear clothing and footwear appropriate to the season and outdoor location.